jiachens/ModelNet40-C/README.md

 python main.py --entry test --model-path <cor_exp/runs>/<cfg_name>/<model_name>.pth --exp-config configs/<cfg_name>.yaml
 ```

-We list all the evaluation commands in the `eval_*.sh` script.
+We list all the evaluation commands in the `eval_cor.sh`, `eval_og.sh`, `eval_tent_cutmix.sh` scripts.
 Note that in `eval_cor.sh` it is expected that pgd with PointNet++, RSCNN, and SimpleView do not have outputs since they do not fit the adversarial training framework.
 We have mentioned this in our paper.

 ## Citation
 Please cite our paper and SimpleView if you use our benchmark and analysis results.
 Thank you!